ianvg/vgdesignswebsite/README.md

 # vgdesignswebsite
 Repo for my personal website.

-The website is located at vangiesendesigns.com and www.vangiesendesigns.com
+The website is located at vangiesendesigns.com and www.vangiesendesigns.com.

+The website is hosted on my personal server.